VC-CodeLabs/word_ladder/README.md

 - wordList[i].length == beginWord.length
 - beginWord, endWord, and wordList[i] consist of lowercase English letters.
 - beginWord != endWord
+- The beginWord does not need to exist in the list.
 - All the words in wordList are unique.
 - Choose any programming language you like
 - You can use any external libraries that you feel will help you